 Required Erasmus documents

 Learning Agreement (Section A): This document is used to record the academic programme followed during the Erasmus semester and must be completed by the student.
 The document must be signed by the student, the UL academic coordinator and, if possible, the host institution academic coordinator.
-More information on completing the Learning Agreement can be found here and in the how-to guide found in the sidebar to the left of this page.
+More information on completing the Learning Agreement can be found here.

 Online Linguistic Support (OLS) test: Prior to the start of the Erasmus mobility period, students will receive a login and password to access the OLS platform.
 Students must complete the language assessment before the mobility period.
 This is a requirement for students whose main language of instruction during the Eramsus semester will be French, German or Spanish.

 - Erasmus Confirmation of Attendance: The first section of this document (Certificate of Arrival) must be completed by the International Office of the host institution at the start of the semester abroad.
 The document must then be uploaded to the Erasmus Upload Power App.
-Students should aim to complete this document and upload it as soon as they begin their Erasmus semester, as it is a required document to receive the Erasmus Grant for Studies.
+Students should aim to complete this document and upload it as soon as they begin their Erasmus semester, as it is a required document to receive the Erasmus Mobility Grant.

 - Learning Agreement (Section B): This document is used to record the academic programme followed during the Erasmus semester and must be completed by the student.
-The document must be signed by the student, the UL academic coordinator and the host institution academic coordinator.
-More information on completing the Learning Agreement can be found here and in the how-to guide found in the sidebar to the left of this page.
+The document must be signed by the student, the UL academic coordinator and, if possible, the host institution academic coordinator.
+More information on completing the Learning Agreement can be found here.

 - Erasmus Participant's Survey: This EU questionnaire will be automatically e-mailed to the student's UL account by the EU Commission.
 The email is sent on the day following the expected end date of the Erasmus semester and students are given 30 days to complete the questionnaire.
 For example, if the expected end date of the semester is 25th January, the survey will be sent on 26th January.